jeswin/snipget/README.md

 ## Why?

 - Package management approaches (such as npm) result in 100s of MBs of downloads
+- Sometimes all you need is a single file which you could commit to your version control.
 - Semver ranges are a security risk.
 The next patch version could be malicious.
-- We need to get back to smaller, self contained snippets and libs.
+- Getting back to a smaller, self contained code-base is sometimes a good idea.

 ## Installation